 How Do I Keep My Blood Sugar Stable?

-Does the words 'blood sugar' conjure up visions of restrictive eating, diabetes medications, or insulin injections?
+When you hear the words 'blood sugar' , does it conjure up visions of restrictive eating, diabetes medications, or insulin injections?

 The thing is, it can fluctuate.
 A lot.